QSMxT/QSMxT/README.md

 ```bash
 nifti-convert YOUR_NIFTI_DIR/ bids/
 ```
 Carefully read the output to ensure data were correctly recognized and converted.
-The script will try to identify any important details from the filenames and from adjacent JSON header files, if available.
-It retrieves this information using customisable patterns and regular expressions which can be overridden using command-line arguments (see the output using the `--help` flag).
-If any information is missing, you will be prompted to fill out a CSV spreadsheet with the missing information before running the conversion script again using the same command.
-You can open the CSV file in a spreadsheet reader such as Microsoft Excel or LibreOffice Calc.
+The script will try to identify essential details from the filenames and adjacent JSON header files, if available.
+It retrieves this information using customisable patterns and regular expressions, which can be overridden using command-line arguments (see the output using the `--help` flag).
+If any information is missing, you will be prompted to fill out a CSV spreadsheet with the missing information before rerunning the conversion script using the same command.
+You can open the CSV file in a spreadsheet reader like Microsoft Excel or LibreOffice Calc.

 ### Running QSMxT